 At Loaf we’re proud to stock food and products made locally by other independents and we strive to use local, ethically sourced ingredients in our baking and lunches.

 Our bread is baked with flour from Matthews Cotswold Flour who provide us with local, organic flour for a good price.
 We are happy to sell you this flour by the kilo if you bring your own container.

 Fresh vegetables for lunches are sourced from EA Cook at Birmingham wholesale markets, while our sausage meat, ham and beef comes from Rossiters on Mary Vale Road.
-Rossiters also teach on our Pork butchery course.
+(Steve Rossiter also teaches on our Pork butchery course.)

 For our staple ingredients we use Suma Wholesale, a wholefoods co-operative which shares our values.